NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``TimeZone/DSTObserved``                 boolean                       No        true      Daylight saving time observed?
   =======================================  ========  =====  ===========  ========  ========  ===============

+  .. [#] If CityMunicipality not provided, defaults according to the EPW weather file header.
   .. [#] If StateCode not provided, defaults according to the EPW weather file header.
   .. [#] ZipCode can be defined as the standard 5 number postal code, or it can have the additional 4 number code separated by a hyphen.
   .. [#] If Elevation not provided, defaults according to the EPW weather file header.